Friday, October 14, 2011

 Le Vigny

-On Tuesday and Thursday mornings the school's Parent Association hosts a coffee/get-together at Le Vigny, a café and brasserie just down the street from the school, in the corner of Boulevard de Courcelles and Rue Alfred de Vigny.
+On Tuesday and Thursday mornings the school's Parent Association hosts a coffee/get-together at Le Vigny, a café and brasserie just up the street from the school, in the corner of Boulevard de Courcelles and Rue Alfred de Vigny.
 Generally a small group of people meets for coffee and conversation after dropping off the kids at school.
 We enjoy sharing stories of what brought us all to Paris and to this particular school.